doverunner/cpix-api-client/csharp-sample/README.md

 ---------------------------------------
-# Doverunner CPIX Client Sample for C#
+# DoveRunner CPIX Client Sample for C#
-This sample shows the client code for CPIX communication with Doverunner KMS server in C# language.
+This sample shows the client code for CPIX communication with DoveRunner KMS server in C# language.
 The sample project uses the C++/CLI Wrapper project, which wraps the CPIX Client C++ library.